upathorg/profile-frontend/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the SovTech standard for commit messages and the accepted pull request process.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the standard for commit messages and the accepted pull request process.

 ## Versioning